-The term Transportation is commonly used to describe carrying the kayak over a long distance, with a motor vehicle, while Carrying usually means moving the kayak (or portable boat) manually, over a short distance, typically from the owner’s vehicle to the water, and back.
+The term Transportation is commonly used to describe carrying the kayak or portable boat over long distances, with a motor vehicle, while Carrying usually means moving the boat manually, over a short distance, typically from the owner’s vehicle to the water, and back.

 Transporting a kayak can be done on top of a vehicle (cartop), inside it, on a special platform (for pickup trucks), or on top of a trailer.